ralphtheninja/installall/README.md

 installall
 ==========

 Download and install all published versions of a npm module.
-This can be useful in e.g. CI or benchmark systems, for example in [level-bench](https://github.com/ralphtheninja/level-bench), where we want to be able to benchmark all published versions against each other and not just the latest released versus the one currently developed.

 ## Usage